 You can apply a vertical flip or 90 degrees clockwise rotation to the source media in the Geometry Layout Area, or to a UV selection in the UV Layout Area.
 To flip, select a control point and press F key, or right-click on a control point and select Transform>Flip from the drop-down menu.
 To rotate, select a control point and press R key, or right-click on a control point and select Transform>Rotate Indexes from the drop-down menu.

-Note: Selecting a control point when flipping or rotating the image helps to understand which transformation has been performed in relation to geometry and UV layouts.
+Selecting a control point when flipping or rotating the image helps to understand which transformation has been performed in relation to geometry and UV layouts.

-Modifying Mesh Subdivision of a Patch
+Modifying Density of a Mesh Grid

 Available functions and related keyboard shortcuts: